 As I have been moving towards a more minimalist, do more with less lifestyle I have been using and enjoying public transportation much more.
-I have a job to do yesterday and woke up to a icy snow storm.
+I have a job to do yesterday and woke up to a icy snowstorm.
 No problem.

-This snow storm turned out to be the snow storm from hell if they have snow in hell.
+This snowstorm turned out to be the snowstorm from hell if they have snow in hell.
 This was the perfect mix of snow and temperature to be perfectly annoying.
-First of all it was 6 inches of slushy snow.
+First of all, it was 6 inches of slushy snow.

 The slushy snow is what made me lean towards driving anyway because walking in slush is never fun.
 But to make it even more annoying there was a constant light rain as the temperature outside rose above freezing.
-This caused rivers of flowing water mixed with ankle deep slush.
+This caused rivers of flowing water mixed with ankle-deep slush.

 This added stress as I was now sure to be late and I would have people waiting for me.
-I was late to the train but lucked out as New Jersey Transit switched to a weekend schedule do to the storm.
+I was late to the train but lucked out as New Jersey Transit switched to a weekend schedule due to the storm.

 Now that New Jersey Transit got me to my destination I realized that this was a bad idea as I surveyed the area.
-All there was was snow, slush, ice and rain for as far as I could see.
+All there was was snow, slush, ice, and rain for as far as I could see.

 I looked around and only saw two cars in the parking lot and got a sinking feeling.
 I fought to get there and I was only 25 mins late.
 I thought to myself, not bad under the circumstances.

-I am a bad ass!
+I am a badass!
 LOL.
 As I walked to the front door the security guard informed me the place was closed.
 CLOSED?
 CLOSED?
 I asked.